JohnZonneveld/learnGit/README.md

 - publish<br>
 git log<br>
 - general log for all the commits<br>
-- to exit log type 'q' to quit
+- to exit log type 'q' to quit<br>